 Contact: Jason Kierce, JKierce@UWHillel.org

-Adria Willenson is a freelance graphic designer and visual artist with 15 years of experience.
-Her fine art and textile designs incorporate nature using rich, vibrant colors.
+Adria Willenson is a graphic/web/UX designer with over 20 years of experience.
+She is also a fine artist and works with watercolor, acrylic, textiles and mixed media inspired by nature.
 She uses a variety of techniques through her textile and silk scarf designs such as serti, batik and shibori-style resist methods.

-Her artwork has been displayed at the Cedarburg Cultural Center, Schauer Arts Center, The Sarah Chudnow Community Center and many other galleries and boutiques.
+Her artwork has been displayed at the Cedarburg Cultural Center, Schauer Arts Center, Ovation Communities and many other galleries and boutiques.
 Some examples of her custom artwork include family trees, ketubahs, murals for home, office and non-profit organizations.

 • Adult Day Center